SringayKeno/Real_Estate/README.md

 <br/>

-### Four additional visualizations and four insights from the housing data
+### Four Additional Visualizations and Four Insights from the Housing Data

 [These additional visualizations can be found in Tableau here](https://public.tableau.com/app/profile/bibo.wang/viz/July2022Mid-tierHomeValues/Dashboard1?publish=yes)